timbouc/cart/README.md

     quantity: -1, // if the current product has a quantity of 4, another 2 will be subtracted so this will result to 3 });

-// NOTE: as you can see by default, the quantity update is relative to its current value
+// NOTE: By default the quantity update is relative to its current value.
-// to totally replace the quantity instead of incrementing or decrementing its current quantity value
+// To totally replace the quantity instead of incrementing or decrementing its current quantity value
-// pass an array in quantity
+// pass an object
 cart.update(456, {
     quantity: {
         relative: false,